The next round of funding is planned for May 2018.

 Selected projects broaden our understanding of teaching and learning in higher education and show a potential for significant contributions to the UBC community and beyond.
 The expected life cycle of a project is one to two years.

 Projects are strategically selected to reflect the breadth of work at UBC in terms of disciplines, scholarly approaches, and expertise.
-For this round, we especially encourage applications that actively engage with questions of inclusion and diversity in learning environments.

 All members of the UBC community are invited to apply.
 Priority is given to faculty members who teach, across all streams, at the undergraduate level.
 Recipients are expected to participate in events to share the outputs of their work with the wider UBC community.
 In addition, several projects and scholarly contributions will be featured on the ISoTL Showcased Projects page.
 The grants are managed by the Centre for Teaching, Learning and Technology (CTLT) and successful applicants will receive ongoing support from CTLT.